UBS pays bumper rates on deposits to repair Credit Suisse outflows -sources

 ZURICH, Oct 4 (Reuters) - UBS UBSG.S is trying to attract customers with above-market rates on deposits, according to people familiar with the bank's activities, as it seeks to boost inflows after taking over stricken peer Credit Suisse.

-Clients who deposit their cash at Credit Suisse, now a unit of UBS, earn around 1.8% on upwards of 50,000 Swiss francs ($54,000) held for three months, according to one of the people, who asked to remain anonymous because the matter is private.
+Clients who deposit their cash at Credit Suisse, now a unit of UBS, earn around 1.8% on 50,000 Swiss francs ($54,000) or more held for three months, according to one of the people, who asked to remain anonymous because the matter is private.

 At Zuercher Kantonalbank, similar deposits with a mininum investment of 100,000 francs receive interest of 1.34% and at Raiffeisen they earn 1.2%, spokespeople for the two banks said.